l) Provisions

 Cash and cash equivalents in the balance sheet comprise cash at banks and on hand and short-term deposits with an original maturity of three months or less, which are subject to an insignificant risk of changes in value.

-The standalone cash flow statement is prepared in accordance with the Indirect method.
-Standalone cash flow statement presents the cash flows by operating, financing and investing activities of the Company.
+flows presents the cash flows by operating, financing and investing activities of the Company.
 Operating cash flows are arrived by adjusting profit or loss before tax for the effects of transactions of a non-cash nature, any deferrals or accruals of past or future operating cash receipts or payments, and items of income or expense associated with investing or financing cash flows.

-q) Proposed dividend
+r) Proposed dividend

-As per Ind AS -10, ‘Events after the Reporting period', the Company disclose the dividend proposed by board of directors after the balance sheet date in the notes to these standalone financial statements.
-The liability to pay dividend is recognised when the declaration of dividend is approved by the shareholders.
+As per Ind AS -10, 'Events after the Reporting period', the Company disclose the dividend proposed by board of directors after the balance sheet date in the notes to these standalone financial statements.
+The liability to pay dividend is recognized when the declaration of dividend is approved by the shareholders.

 s) Recent Accounting pronouncements

 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+For the year ended March 31, 2025, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.

-Note 3: The Company product programme guideline allows disbursement to borrowers which are in SMA buckets subject to fulfilment of other eligibility criteria as applicable.
-While product guidelines allow such disbursement, the decision to disburse to these specific clients (by preclosing existing loan and give top-up loans) are taken based on inputs received from the customer and the field staff.
+from the customer and the field staff.
 In a joint liability group model (JLG), the fellow group / centre members understand the financial position and their intent to pay.
 Inputs on product guideline are driven basis feedback received during interactions between the customers (group members attending centre meetings) and our field staff.
 Recommendations basis these interactions are then given to the supervisory hierarchy including the Chief Business Officer who in turn evaluates and recommends for approval to the COO.
 In determining whether lending to these customers has any significant increase in credit risk or impairment of such loans and potential future loss estimate, the Company takes into consideration the borrowers' vintage, past repayment behaviour and viability of their businesses, as a separate cohort.
-Accordingly, the company has classified such loans as follows:
+Accordingly, the company has classified such loans based on their latest repayment schedule as at respective period end and in the respective stage buckets.
+Further, the company has discontinued disbursement to delinquent (30 ) borrowers w.e.f January 1, 2025.

-19: Other Equity (Contd.)
+21: Other Equity (contd.)

 Capital redemption reserve